Holly's Heroes: episode guide

 Directed by Roger Hodgman

 Holly is keen to lift the team's standard.
 She dreams of making the Outlaws every bit as good as her old New Zealand team, the Waka.
 But what Holly considers an easy training session, the Outlaws call torture.
 They didn't sign on for this level of pain.
-To make matters worse Alan Peterson is in charge of the gym bookings.
-The Rams have taken all the afternoon slots and Holly is left with the last slot available at 6.30.
-That's 6.30 am!
+To make matters worse the Rams coach, Alan Peterson, is in charge of the gym bookings.
+The Rams have taken all the afternoon slots and Holly is left with the last slot available at 6:30.
+That's 6:30 am.
 The news does not go down well with the Outlaws.
 Holly's gruelling training sessions are bad enough without them occurring in the middle of the night!
 The Outlaws don't turn up for training and Holly's has a potential mutiny on her hands.
 Does she even have a team anymore?

 With: David Roberts as Alan Peterson, Kirk Torrance as Tony McKenzie, Michele Amas as Kate McKenzie, Alan Hopgood as Max Peterson, John Williams as Parker, Dwayne Abeyesekera as Singh